hayach2/FrenchOrFraud/frontend/README.md

 npm start
 ```

-The frontend runs on port 3000
+The frontend runs on port 3000.

+Now keep your terminal running and open new terminals for the last folder: translator_api.
+(Assuming you already have a terminal running for the backend.)

 ### What is in the frontend?
 The frontend of the project is developed using React and Tailwind CSS for styling.